 At a used-book sale I gravitated toward the engineering section, and there I found an older textbook Elements of Mechanism, Third Ed. by Schwamb, Merrill and James (Wiley, 1921), and was astounded to see an excellent discussion that tackled this question head-on, and gave a very good explanation that even a physicist could appreciate and understand.
 I love older textbooks, for they had real information and good explanations.
 This is the sort of book that libraries too frequently discard because (1) it doesn't get checked out, (2) it is a textbook, and (3) it is old (1921).
 Newer textbooks, in spite of their obscene size, have so many glitzy color pictures that there's isn't enough space for the necessary words.
 Here's what this textbook said:

 The belt in contact with the truncated cone lies on the pulley relatively flat and undistorted in shape.
-But along the dotted line at a the belt moving upward makes first contact with the pulley.
-Just below a the belt has a slight sidewise bend.
-But the important thing is that as the belt moves from a to b without slippinng, it moves along the dotted line to a point farther up the incline of the cone, and this process continues until the belt rides onto the apex.
-It's geometry!
+But along the dot-dash (horizontal) line at a the belt moving upward makes first contact with the pulley.
+As the belt moves from a to b without slipping, it moves along the dotted line ab to a point farther up the incline of the cone, and this process continues until the belt rides onto the apex.
+It's just geometry!

 Now let's look at the case of a flat belt running over two cylindrical pulleys whose axles are misaligned.
 Will the belt crawl to the right (where the belt tension will be higher) or to the left (where the tension is lower)?
 After thinking it through, try it (see below) and you may realize that a different reason must be sought than the one we found above, since your intuition may have misled you again.
 Quoting the textbook referenced above: